-- Be able to solve finite systems of linear equations over the real number - Be able to do basic matrix arithmetic. - Be able to deal with vector spaces and subspaces. - Be able to understand linear independence, span, and basis. - Be able to determine the eigenvalues and the eigenvectors of square matrices and solve the eigenvalue problems. - Be able to apply principles of matrix algebra to linear transformations.
+- Be able to do matrix arithmetic. - Be able to deal with vector spaces and subspaces. - Be able to understand linear independence, span, and basis. - Be able to determine eigenvalues and eigenvectors and solve eigenvalue problems. - Be able to apply principles of matrix algebra to linear transformations.